My Vision and How I Work With People...

 Counseling by its very nature can help foster a greater sense of self and mutual understanding with those around us further providing opportunities for mutual empowerment.
 By increasing our self-understanding, we ultimately increase our sense of how to relate to others.
 And yet, our self-concept is also intricately influenced by the quality of our empathic connection with others.
 In this relatedness to each other, we periodically encounter conflicts and challenges throughout the life cycle that propel us toward growth, coping and adaptation.
 As we encounter “roadblocks” in addressing these conflicts, we may not even recognize WHAT they are or WHY they are present.
 Let's face it!
 We all can kind of get stuck sometimes.
 Sometimes we realize it - and sometimes, we don't.

 Alas the decision to enter counseling can be a positive commitment forward, toward getting "unstuck", and toward acquiring increased understanding of these barriers to our growth.
 The complexities of human nature are such that problems sometimes require that people get help opening up the "paths" available that may seem fuzzy or hidden.
 Coming here can be viewed almost as a process of focusing that lens on your world.
-This process inevitably will involve making changes in ones' thinking and doing.
+This process inevitably will involve making changes in ones' thinking and in ones' doing.

 Of course the thinking can be very complicated and so I'm especially interested in helping clients to establish a harmony of communication between the three parts of the mind: the brain, the heart and the gut.
 If this communication is happening effectively with each "voice" being honored for its experience and wisdom, then it is my perspective that this leads to a greater sense of contentment and balance.
 Most importantly it leads to a living of our life that is faithful to our true self.